 However, when we talk about renovations, the priorities of the landlord and tenant are drastically different.
 Landlords favor cost-efficiency and fancy long-lasting, cheap, and durable solutions, while the tenants prefer that everything look nice.
 Luckily, I have some tricks down my sleeve that can help refresh your rental at a minimum cost.
 Additionally, I included some rental renovations that are especially loathed among renters and can repel potential occupants.

 Good Renovation Strategies

 The state of the bathroom is frequently considered an indicator of the entire state of the rental.
 Wear and tear are the most apparent in this part of the residence.
 So, the best advice is to remodel the bathroom completely.
-If this approach is way beyond your budget, you can reserve to cosmetic changes that can still alter the perception of the rental.
-New shower head and faucets is a cheap and easy upgrade that every tenant would appreciate.
-Taking a shower is part of the everyday routine, those changes won’t remain unnoticed.
+If this approach is way beyond your budget, you can reserve cosmetic changes that can still alter the perception of the rental.
+A new shower head and faucets is a cheap and easy upgrade that every tenant would appreciate.
+Taking a shower is part of the everyday routine; those changes won’t remain unnoticed.
 Replacing faucets in the kitchen is also a great idea for the same reason.

 Everybody prefers a crisp white background in their residence.
 It cultivates a sense of serenity and purity.
 It visually enlarges the room and brings in more light.
-It is minimalistic and clear-cut alternative to old-fashioned cream and beige.
+It is a minimalistic and clear-cut alternative to old-fashioned cream and beige.

 Bad Renovation Strategies

 A new coat of paint is a wonderful idea.
 It freshens the place up and curbs the wear and tear.
 Nevertheless, you have to make sure that your contract so the job properly.
 A bad paint job can ruin the first impression of the property.
 After the job is done, review it for visible drips, patchy spots and especially look around the trim.
 Pain job shouldn’t be slapdash- hire an experienced painter and ensure the quality.